aimms/documentation/webui/table-widget.rst

    The Search-and-Find functionality is available in AIMMS 4.89 as an Experimental Feature.
 You can toggle the feature 'Advanced Table Editing' on or off in the Experimental Features dialog in order to use it.

+   Starting from AIMMS 4.90, the Advanced Table Editing is available as a main feature (so, it is no longer shown under the Experimental Features).

 The Search-and-Find functionality can be activated by clicking on the dedicated search icon on the table header:

 .. image:: images/Table-Search-icon.png